olesya-aldoshyna-0885/OlesyaAldoshyna/README.md

 - 💻 I love coding
 - 💪 working out in the gym
 - 📚 I learning Polish and English and improve my IT skills
+- ⚡ Interesting fact: in the gym I can easily lift 110 kg with my legs, and I also do cross stitch
   <br />
   <br />